 - You may gain the weight back a few years after surgery if you don't follow your eating and lifestyle plan.

 Talk to your doctor to understand all of your risks.
-Here are some of the most common or serious risks for each of the weight-loss surgeries.
+Here are some of the most common or serious risks for each type of weight-loss surgery:

-- After adjustable gastric banding, you are more likely to need another surgery to fix problems than you would after gastric bypass.
-For example, some people need a second operation because they aren't happy with having the band.
-Or the band can slip, or it can work its way from the outside of the stomach to the inside.
+After this surgery, you are more likely to need another surgery to fix problems than you would after gastric bypass.
+For example, some people need a second surgery because they aren't happy with having the band.
+Or the band can slip.
+Or it can work its way from the outside of the stomach to the inside.
 This is called an erosion.

-- With gastric bypass, the connection between the stomach and the small intestine can get narrow.
-This can cause nausea and vomiting after eating.
+With this surgery, the connection between the stomach and the small intestine can get narrow.
+This can cause nausea and vomiting after you eat.